ch999999/Recipe-Sharing-Website/README.md

 The frontend is written using the [`Next.js`](https://nextjs.org/) framework for React.
 The current implementation uses [`Vercel`](https://vercel.com/) for deployment.

 ## Backend
 The backend consists of an ASP.NET Core API app, a PostgreSQL database and a [`AWS S3 Bucket`](https://aws.amazon.com/s3/) for storing images.
 The current implementation uses [`Microsoft Azure`](https://azure.microsoft.com/) to deploy both the API app and the Postgre database.
+The backend source code will be made public at a later date.

 ## Feedback and Bug Reports
 Feedback, suggestions and bugs can be reported to recipekamufeedback@outlook.com at this time.